 Learnings: When you see the writing on the wall, use cost structure against people.
-See what the world will look like and adjust the monetisation of your business model to it.
+See what the world will look like and adjust the monetization of your business model to it.

-Netflix – move from physical to digital and power of a virtual cost structure
+Netflix – move from physical to digital and the power of a virtual cost structure

 Netflix gained its initial competitive advantage through a combination of known business models: virtual landlord, subscription and all you can eat.
 The lack of physical infrastructure and postal integration, no late fees etc offered a clear advantage over Blockbuster.

-Blockbuster had an old world strength in it’s physical presence everywhere.
+Blockbuster had an old world strength in its physical presence everywhere.
 But that comes at a cost.
 With the internet and mail, your margin is way higher!
-But what do you do when you have invested so much in property.
+But what do you do when you have invested so much in a property.
 Do you cannibalise it?
-No, no salary man would do that.
+No, no salaryman would do that.
 Let’s just say Blockbuster did not adapt well to Netflix’s strategy of charging a flat fee for unlimited DVDs mailed to peoples’ houses.